attilasomogyi/styles/CONTRIBUTING.md

 # Contributing

-This Project would love for you to contribute and help make it even better than it's today.
+This Project prefer for you to contribute and help make it even better than it's today.
 As a contributor, here are the guidelines Project wants you to follow: